Legion Pulse Pre-Workout Review: Supplement Benefits, Ingredient Analysis, Best Flavor, Pros & Cons

 I would imagine the other flavours also have this similarity to their fruits.

 More so, its taste tends to change with customer feedback which can be either be a good or bad thing.

 Legion Pulse Side Effects

-First, a very few people have complained of lack of focus from using Legion Pulse which only stops after they discontinue its use.
+First, very few people have complained of lack of focus from using Legion Pulse which only stops after they discontinue its use.

 My advice will be to try the Stim-Free version which has no caffeine.

 Also, there is a tingly and sometimes itchy feeling which comes from using Pulse.
 If you’ve used a pre-workout before, then you should know this is normal, if not, then you shouldn’t panic.

 This is just a harmless side effect of beta alanine in the supplement.